CreateSean/craft-starter/README.md

 ## Sprig

 Sprig adds reactive components.
 See the [documentation](https://putyourlightson.com/plugins/sprig) and/or my article on [Reactive Pagination With Sprig](https://caffeinecreations.ca/blog/reactive-pagination-with-sprig-and-craft/) for examples.

+## Contact Form

+The contact form is powered by the first party [contact form plugin](https://github.com/craftcms/contact-form) and Sprig. be sure to update the Email varaibles in dotenv so that email works correctly.
+Go to `plugins > contact form` and update the Sender Text and Subject text of your emails.

 ## MatrixMate